Why an “Academy”?

 How often and when will we meet?

 A defined curriculum has been developed as well as elective opportunities.
 We anticipate meeting as a group of scholars twice a month from September to June.
-The scholars have meet on the 1 st and 3 rd Thursdays at the MMC Bramhall campus.
+The scholars meet on the 1 st and 3 rd Thursdays at the MMC Bramhall campus.
+The expectation is that each Scholar will not miss more than two Scholar sessions each year.
+Discussion with the Co-Directors is needed if a Scholar is unable to meet the commitments of the program.”

 Who are the faculty?